 By means of changing procurement practices and ordinances control and minimize toxics, including preferential use of PCB free substitutes for those products containing PCBs below the regulated level of 5 ppm, in sources such as: construction material content, commercial materials, soaps and cleaners.

-The Permittee must also prepare public media educating the public about the difference between products free of PCBs and those labeled non-PCB but which contain PCBs below the TOSCA regulatory threshold of 5 ppm.
+The Permittee must also prepare public media educating the public about the difference between products free of PCBs and those labeled non-PCB but which contain PCBs below the TSCA regulatory threshold of 5 ppm.

 Washington Industrial Permits

 There are two Washington industrial permits, the Inland Empire Paper Company permit (WA-000082-5) and the Kaiser Aluminum permit (WA0000892).